disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/01-overview.md

 Smithy4s comes with opt-in http4s-specific module, that contains functions that are aware of this protocol, and can be used to quickly synthetise http services and clients.

+As for the json aspect of the protocol, [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala/) is used for the (de)serialisaiton of the http bodies.

 ## Semantics

 In this protocol, the values in shapes are bound to http metadata or body according to the specification of the [Http Binding traits](https://awslabs.github.io/smithy/1.0/spec/core/http-traits.html?highlight=http#http-binding-traits).
 However, the `@mediaType` trait has no incidence, and all bodies (when present) are serialised in JSON.